phobi4n/CullaX/README.md

-# CullaX
+## CullaX
 Culla will generate a Plasma theme and window decoration colored to match your current wallpaper.
+### Installation
-Culla requires Python 3.6, **Python Pillow** and **Python ColorThief**.
+Culla requires Python 3.6 plus the modules **opencv-python** and **scikit-image**.
+Check your package manager or simply run:

-Installation should be simple.
-In a terminal run:
 ```
-./dumb_installer.sh
+sudo pip install opencv-python
+sudo pip install scikit-image
 ```
-This will copy a Plasma and Aurorae theme, a colour scheme and a menu entry which will appear under Settings.
-Culla will also set the highlight and focus colour in applications but does not overwrite any saved scheme.

-### Installation Issues
-Depending on your distro you may need to add ~/.local/bin to your PATH.
+*n.b. your distro may call it pip3*